NordicPlayground/arduino-primo-iot-examples/README.md

    ```

 4. To reset the Arduino Primo board, unplug and replug the USB cable.

+5. Configure the Arduino Primo board with commissioning credentials using the "nRF BLE Joiner" application as described [here](#configure-commissioning-details-on-the-kits).

 ## Flash the CoAP Client using OpenOCD